Vishnu Mudra (Nasika Mudra) in Yoga - Meaning, Steps, and Benefits

 Like all yoga mudras, Vishnu Mudra is rooted in the concept of the five great elements (Panch Mahabhoot) found in Ayurveda texts and Mudra Vigyan - the science of finger configurations to alter the flow of energy in the human body.

-In Vishnu Mudra, you ground the index and middle finger into the palm to suppresses the air and ether elements.
-Air embodies movement and ether embodies emptiness and space in yoga theory.
-Grounding them allows energy to settle and brings the other three elements to balance.
+In Vishnu Mudra, you ground the index and middle finger into the palm to suppress the air and ether elements.
+Air embodies movement and ether embodies emptiness/space in yoga theory.
+Grounding them allows energy to settle, which brings the other three elements to balance.

 With regards to Vishnu Mudra, the Sanskrit term 'mudra' translates to 'gesture' and 'seal'.
 A 'gesture' because it is symbolic of Lord Vishnu (Universal Balance).
-A 'seal' because its primary purpose is to seal the nostrils during pranayama and other yoga breathing exercises.
+A 'seal' because its primary purpose is to seal the nostrils during pranayama.

-Nasagra Mudra vs. Vishnu Mudra - what is the difference?
+Nasagra Mudra vs. Vishnu Mudra - what's the difference?